paulhamsh/Micropython-Midi-Device/README.md

 Will send a note on note off every second, and receive notes and show ON / OFF on an OLED screen.

-# Install instuctions for Micropyton
+# Install instuctions for Micropython

 ```